Contact the TCC Library

 Usually, social media platforms will accept a link to an image and populate it without you having to upload.
 You can learn more about the nuances of that at this link and here is a GIF that demos how to post a link to generate an image without having to download and upload a copy:

 If we had uploaded this copyright photo instead, it may have been a transformative use, but it depends on a number of factors (why we are posting the picture of King George, the caption we might give, etc.).
-Only a court can decide what is an isn't a fair use.
-I'm only demonstrating the feature.
+Only a court can decide what is an isn't a fair use, and we want to avoid court.
+This is only demonstrating the feature.

 Sometimes, it's also easy to share from one platform to another.
 Here is an image from Instagram being posted to Facebook -- all without violating copyright!